llord1/llord1.github.io/Sentiment.md

 *More reading is required on the LIWC.
 Since both the LIWC and Maslow's hierarchy utilize similar terminology associated with psychological needs/ processes, was its creation influenced by Maslow?
 If so, what was the extent?*

+### Sources for Maslow's works:
+- This includes a comprehensive list of interviews, articles, audio and video material, and books in and out of print: http://www.maslow.com/